ToshioCP/Gtk4-tutorial/src/sec2.src.md

     $ git clone https://gitlab.gnome.org/GNOME/gtk.git

-If you want a stable version of gtk4, then download it from [Gnome source website](https://download.gnome.org/sources/gtk/4.0/).
+If you want a stable version of gtk4, then download it from [Gnome source website](https://download.gnome.org/sources/gtk/).
+The latest version is 4.3 (7/May/2021).

 Compile and install it.